 This program provides funds to assist Rhode Island's low income households to meet the increasing cost of home energy and reduce the severity of an energy related crisis.
 The program currently assists approximately 37,000 low income households and payments range from \$300 to \$450 depending on income level.
-The Governor recommends funding as requested and shifts \$2,337 from statewide medical benefit savings to miscellaneous operating expenses.
+The Governor recommended funding as requested and shifted \$2,337 from statewide medical benefit savings to miscellaneous operating expenses.
+The Assembly concurred.

 Weatherization Assistance Program.
-The Department requests \$1.0 million more than enacted, including \$0.2 million from federal funds and \$0.8 million from restricted receipts for the weatherization assistance program.
-The request includes \$0.2 million more for staffing, including \$38,307 less from federal funds and \$262,171 more from restricted receipts from shifting expenses from the low income home energy assistance program along with funding and authorization for 1.0 additional full-time equivalent position, though it remains vacant as of January 3, 2013.
+The Department requested \$1.0 million more than enacted, including \$0.2 million from federal funds and \$0.8 million from restricted receipts for the weatherization assistance program.
+The request includes \$0.2 million more for staffing, including \$38,307 less from federal funds and \$262,171 more from restricted receipts from shifting expenses from the low income home energy assistance program along with funding and authorization for 1.0 additional full-time equivalent position, though it remained vacant as of January 3, 2013.
 It also includes \$0.7 million in additional grant funds, including \$0.2 million from federal funds and \$0.5 million from restricted demand side management funds.
-The revised request inadvertently increases the staffing authorization by 0.2 positions, though it does not include funding for this partial position.
+The revised request inadvertently increased the staffing authorization by 0.2 positions, though it does not include funding for this partial position.

 The weatherization assistance program provides cost effective, energy efficient weatherization improvements.
 It also provides low-income individuals, particularly elderly, persons with disabilities, families with children, high residential energy users, and households with a high energy burden, with weatherization improvements to lower utility costs.
-The Governor recommends funding as requested and shifts \$1,479 in statewide medical benefit savings from non-general revenue sources to miscellaneous operating expenses.
+The Governor recommended funding as requested and shifted \$1,479 in statewide medical benefit savings from non-general revenue sources to miscellaneous operating expenses.
 The recommendation does not include the 0.2 position increase.
+The Assembly did not include authorization or funding for the new position, reducing restricted receipt expenditures by \$0.1 million.

 Race to the Top.
-The Department requests \$6.6 million less than enacted from federal Race to the Top funds.
+The Department requested \$6.6 million less than enacted from federal Race to the Top funds.
 This includes \$6.7 million less for grant funds, which were inadvertently omitted from the request, \$88,095 more for an additional 0.5 position, and \$47,000 more for contracted work.

 In December 2011, the state was awarded \$50.0 million from federal Race to the Top funds to be used to improve education for pre-school students.
 This grant involves multiple human service agencies and the Department of Elementary and Secondary Education with funding allocated over four years.
-The

-Governor recommends \$1.2 million less than enacted, reflecting updated grant expenditures anticipated in the current year and shifts \$1,634 in medical benefit savings to miscellaneous operating expenses.
+The Governor recommended \$1.2 million less than enacted, reflecting updated grant expenditures anticipated in the current year and shifted \$1,634 in medical benefit savings to miscellaneous operating expenses.
+The Assembly did not include the authorization or funding for the 0.5 new position.

 Paratransit Services for the Elderly.
-The Department requests the enacted level of \$6.5 million from all sources for elderly transportation services, including \$1.8 million from general revenues, \$0.4 million from federal funds and \$4.2 million from the Department's one-cent share of the gas tax.
+The Department requested the enacted level of \$6.5 million from all sources for elderly transportation services, including \$1.8 million from general revenues, \$0.4 million from federal funds and \$4.2 million from the Department's one-cent share of the gas tax.

 The state leverages Medicaid funds under the global waiver for certain transportation expenses that were previously state only; however, there has been an increase in the number of riders who are not Medicaid eligible.
 The Department spent \$6.5 million in FY 2011 and \$6.7 million in FY 2012, thus it appears that the request will not be sufficient for FY 2013.
-The Governor recommends \$69,159 less from gas tax revenue proceeds.
+The Governor recommended \$69,159 less from gas tax revenue proceeds.
+The Assembly concurred.